javocsoft/javocsoft-toolbox/README.md

 1. Clone this project and import into your Eclipse workspace.
 2. Android-Toolbox requires some external libraries to work, import them as a library in the project.
   1. <u>Gogle Play Services</u>.
 Located in the Android SDK under the path  "extras/google/google_play_services/libproject/google-play-services_lib".
+Use the Android SDK Manager to install it.
   2. <u>Facebook SDK</u>.
 Download it and add the facebook project folder name "facebook".
+Available at  <https://developers.facebook.com/docs/android/>
   3. <u>Support Library v7</u> project.
 Located in the Android SDK under the path "extras/android/support/v7/appcompat".
+Use the Android SDK Manager to install it.

-Internally it also uses some other libraries like GSON, json_simple, commons-codec and android-support-v4.
+Internally it also uses some other libraries like GSON, json_simple, commons-codec and android-support-v4 (available through  Android SDK Manager).
 These are included in the libs folder.

 ##LICENSE##